epomatti/azure-iot-hub-demo/README.md

 13. Start the job.

 ## Configure IoT Hub Message Routing

+Do it when you want to have more than one processing strategy for the data, such as raw archive.

 1. Add a **Custom Endpoint** named `rawdata` to the "Messge routing" option in the IoT Hub of type Blob Storage
 2. Add a **Route** to the IoT Hub referencing the custom endpoint